rmetzler/bliki/wiki/dev/builds.md

 * **It must be repeatable**.
 Every time you start your build on a given source tree, it must build exactly the same products without any further intervention.
-Without this, you can't reliably decide whether a given build is "good," and can easily wind up with a build that needs to be run several times, or a build that relies on running several commands in the right order, to produce a build.
+Without this, you can't reliably decide whether a given build is “good,” and can easily wind up with a build that needs to be run several times, or a build that relies on running several commands in the right order, to produce a build.
 * **It must be automatable**.
 Build systems are used by developers sitting at